richinfante/rebbletool/README.md

 ```

 ## GDB
-Unfortunately, gdb relies on Python2.
+Unfortunately, pebble-sdk version of gdb relies on Python2.
 You can, however - use any `arm-none-eabi-gdb` gdb and it should work.
 Even better - homebrew has one you can very easily install to enable this on macOS, without going through the trouble of using a cross-compiler:

 ```bash
 brew install arm-none-eabi-gdb